johnpeart/johnpeart.github.io/src/posts/blogpost/2017-01-16-its-you-twitter-bot.md

 ---
 title: I made a Twitterbot to tell people the obvious
 author: John Peart
-excerpt: "It's you.
-It's just you.
+excerpt: "It’s you.
+It’s just you.
 No really.
 No one else saw that.
 It was just you.
 You're a genius.
 Well done."
 categories:
   - digital
 aliases: